Category: Weekly Updates

 Not in the next hundred years!

 I thought it was interesting a few years back just as I was elected in 2006 that the Conservatives had such a reaction to their proposal to move the town hall to a new site apparently/allegedly at no cost.
 There was a real public outcry.
 The familiar town hall on Talbot Road became a listed building in answer to the threat and battle lines were drawn.
-However, there was almost no discussion about what 21st century democracy would look like.
+However, there was almost no discussion about what 21st century democracy should look like.
 There was very little debate about whether a new building was an opportunity to reframe the relationship with voters?
 Wherever we had a town hall we were going to get a council chamber on the lines of what had preceded it and that exists in every other town hall in this country.
 It seems people like the tradition.

 Anyway, back to last night